engrit-illinois/Get-AppSupersedence/README.md

 # Requirements
 - Must be run on a system that has the SCCM Console app installed.
 The ConfigurationManager Powershell modules rely on this Windows-only application.
 - Must be run in Powershell 5.1.
 The ConfigurationManager Powershell module requires it.
+  - PowerShell 7 compatibility is untested.
+It may work, except when using the `-Computer` parameter, which definitely won't work in v7.
 - Must be run AS a user with permissions to the campus SCCM service.

 # Usage
 1. Download `Get-AppSupersedence.psm1` to the appropriate subdirectory of your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).
 2. Run it, e.g.:
+    - `Get-AppSupersedence -Computer "comp-name-01"`
     - `Get-AppSupersedence -AppNames "Name of app"`
     - `Get-AppSupersedence -AppNames "Name of app 1","Name of app 2","Name of app 3"`
     - `Get-AppSupersedence -TS "Name of TS"`